- What Are Fake UGGs?

-Alternative UGG boots share a lot in common with original UGG boots, but they don't pretend to be the original.
+Alternative UGG boots share a lot in common with original ones, but they don't pretend to be the original.
 They usually use cheaper materials and style variations to create a more affordable shoe for those who can't afford UGG's hefty price tag.

-UGG boots usually refer to the general style of boot, regardless of the brand.
-In this article, we refer to genuine UGG boots as made by the brand UGG®, not to be confused with the Australian brand UGG Since 1974.
+UGG boots usually refer to the general boot style, regardless of the brand.
+In this article, we refer to genuine UGG boots made by the brand UGG®, not to be confused with the Australian brand UGG Since 1974.

-Fakes, on the other hand, work hard to create knockoff UGGs under the brand's name.
-These shoes lack authentic materials and craftsmanship, leading to quality and durability issues.
+On the other hand, Fakes work hard to create knockoff UGGs under the brand's name.
+As a result, these shoes lack authentic materials and craftsmanship, leading to quality and durability issues.

-In short, there's nothing wrong with alternative UGG look-alikes—and there's a lot wrong (and illegal) about fake UGG boots.
+In short, there's nothing wrong with alternative UGG look-alikes—but there's a lot wrong (and illegal) about fake UGG boots and fake UGG slippers.

-There isn't a standard of quality when it comes to fake UGGs—some can be made reasonably well, while others may have undeniable flaws (think an OGG instead of UGG logo).
-Regardless of where the fake UGGs are sold, there are some common things to look for to find a fake, including the:
+There isn't a quality standard when it comes to fake UGGs—some can be made reasonably well, while others may have undeniable flaws (think OGG instead of UGG).
+Regardless of where fakes are sold, there are some common things to look for in a knockoff, including the following: